rhhzero/Fast-Conversions-Library/README.md

 Let me state it again: THERE ARE NO DEFAULT ERROR CHECKS!
 You should implement them yourself in the likely event that you will need them.
 I feel it is better this way since you can implement only what you require.

+Also, you'll find that some of the methods make use of the "[MethodImpl(MethodImplOptions.AggressiveInlining)]" hint.
+If you are targeting a framework in your own project which does not support this, you can simply remove the attribute, and either leave the method as is or manually inline it yourself (you should consider the ramifications of forcing an inlined method before implementing it).

 Have fun!
 And don't forget to profile any changes!!!